khofstadter/CS220AU-DP/assessement.md

 | 3.1       |     |  o  |     |     |     |

 ## Peer-assessment

-Another student in my group provided feedback on my work as follows:
+Another student in my group provided feedback on my work as follows: <!-- move the symbols in the table below -->

 | Criterion | 40- | 40+ | 50+ | 60+ | 70+ |
 |-----------|:---:|:---:|:---:|:---:|:---:|